FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 | Data Type   | Partners involved |

 ---

-## Scorecard formulation and ranking
+## Project ranking and prioritisation

-Overall, for each of the criteria, a rank can be assigned based on the priority decided by the PSP team.
-This ranked-based assessment of projects would in turn lead to development of a scoreboard (Figure below).
+Overall, in the scorecard, each project is assigned a score based on certain criteria.
-To enable ranking of projects, an additive sum of each of these criteria should be used, thereby directing each project with one final score.
-In the end, a descending ranking of the projects can be achieved, and the top k number of projects can be selected for FAIRification by the PSP team and handed over to the FAIR experts.
+To enable ranking of projects, an additive sum of each of these criteria should be used, thereby assigning each project with one final score.
+In the end, a descending ranking of the projects can be achieved, and the top projects can be selected for FAIRification by the PSP team and handed over to the people responsible for the FAIRification process.

+The prioritisation and selection schema mentioned in this recipe was successfully adapted and applied for the FAIRification process within IMI {footcite}`d1_report`.
+A snapshot of the scorecard used within IMI for selecting and prioritising FAIRification projects can be seen below {footcite}`prioritization_template`.

 <!--
 <div style="justify-content: center;">